is a visual artist with a background in medicine.

 For Auch, the worlds of art and medicine are intextricably bound together with both professions requiring the same core skills: a knack of understanding humans and their environment, scientific curiosity, heightened haptic senses and well-developed spatial orientation.

-She studied textiles at the Amsterdam Gerrit Rietveld Academy and with master weavers Margot Rolf (1) and Randy Darwall.
+She studied textiles at the Gerrit Rietveld Academy, Amsterdam and with Bauhaus weaver descendant Margot Rolf (1).

-In 1999 Auch experimented at the Textile Museum Tilburg on the newly installed computerized Dornier looms.
-Her fascination and expertise lie in handweaving on a digitalized loom: ‘It gives me freedom to experiment with exceptional, smart materials and forms.’
+Auch has worked at the Textile Museum Tilburg on computerized Dornier looms, yet her fascination and expertise lie in handweaving on a digitalized loom: ‘It gives me freedom to experiment with exceptional, smart materials and 3D forms.’